Data centres

 We are on a journey to reduce our carbon footprint, with the goal of zero carbon in the future.

-Our data centre design
+Our data center design

 Sustainability

 We are committed to incorporating sustainable building practices, promoting the use of low emission technologies, and collaborating with vendors who share our goal of achieving zero carbon emissions.
-By following these principles, we aim to minimise our environmental impact and contribute to a greener future.
+By following these principles, we aim to minimize our environmental impact and contribute to a greener future.

 In addition, we are committed to collaborating with vendors who share our vision of achieving zero carbon goals.
-We carefully select suppliers and contractors who prioritise sustainable practices and offer products or services with reduced carbon footprints.
+We carefully select suppliers and contractors who prioritize sustainable practices and offer products or services with reduced carbon footprints.
 By partnering with these vendors, we can collectively work towards a more sustainable supply chain and support the development and adoption of eco-friendly solutions.

 Modularity

-- Made of separate buildings
+• Made of separate buildings

 Or as dedicated buildings

-- Prepared for a built-to-suit deployment
+• Prepared for a built-to-suit deployment

-- Choosing virtually any location in Europe, fitting the clients’ needs
+• Choosing virtually any location in Europe, fitting the clients’ needs

 Flexibility